Ruamrudee International School: History

-Ruamrudee International School (RIS) was founded in 1957 by a group of Redemptorist priests of Holy Redeemer Church with help from expatriate parishioners and a handful of local Thai students.
+Ruamrudee International School (RIS) was founded in 1957 by a group of Redemptorist priests of Holy Redeemer Church with help from expatriate parishioners and a handful of local Thai students after a request by the Thailand Ministry of Foreign Affairs.
 The school began as the two classrooms for children of expatriates in the Holy Redeemer School and was given its current name when it moved into its own building in 1963.
 In 1966, it changed from the British to the American system.
 In August 1992, the school moved to a 14-acre campus in the suburban district of Minburi.
 The school has been ranked among the top five international schools in Thailand.

 RIS was one of the first schools in Asia to be accredited by the Western Association of Schools and Colleges (WASC) and the Thai Ministry of Education.
 RIS is also a member of the East Asia Regional Council of Overseas Schools (EARCOS) and the Council of International Schools (CIS).

-Ruamrudee is Thai for "union of hearts," which captures the school's vision of welcoming all children into an environment of care and compassion.
-RIS attempts to utilize a progressive, innovative approach to education; emphasizing on global citizenship and character development in a multicultural community.